Untuk Negeri Kita

-Originally played to a slower tempo, the state anthem of Penang was modified in 1993 to its current, faster pace.
+The Penang state anthem was modified in 1993 from a slower tempo to its current, faster pace.
 This particular move, announced by the then Chief Minister of Penang, Koh Tsu Koon, was said to reflect the enthusiasm and dynamism of Penang's citizens towards the state's progress.

 Lyrics

 Use

 At the start of all official functions held within the state of Penang, the state anthem of Penang must be played after the Malaysian national anthem, Negaraku.
 The state anthem must be sung according to the official Malay lyrics.
 The flag of Penang is also raised simultaneously with the singing of the state anthem.
 Every person present must stand at attention while singing the state anthem.

 In addition, the state anthem is sung once a week in all national schools throughout Penang.